Greater Clark Parks District

 However, Clark County lacked an ongoing revenue source to pay for the long-term maintenance of news parks.
 With increasing demand for county general fund dollars, another source of funding was needed.

-Faced with this need, Clark County asked voters in the urban unincorporated area outside the city of Vancouver to create a metropolitan park district under state law.
+Faced with this need, Clark County asked voters in the urban unincorporated area outside the city of Vancouver to create a metropolitan parks district under state law RCW 35.61.

 In 2005, voters approved Proposition 1, which created the Greater Clark Parks District and authorized an ongoing annual levy of up to 27 cents per $1,000 assessed value within the unincorporated urban urea outside the city of Vancouver.